-When people do respond to the question, its more of a personal point of reference, not an informative type of answer.
+When we answer that question, it’s more of a personal point of reference, not an informative type of answer.
 Because we don’t know YOU!
 Are you married?
 Have a job?
 Have kids?
 Want kids?
 Want to travel?
 Be near people?
+Need land for the horse, the RV?
 Want to be far from people?
 It’s here.
 Las Vegas has something for just about everyone.

 Be Here, Be Local

 The best way to get that question answered is to be here and be a local for a week or two.
 To do that, you need to get off the Strip.
 Rent a Sienna Suites or a Budget Suites (or similar).
 They are fully furnished apartments, with all the modern amenities.
 They have locations all over the valley.